 All visitors to Sri Lanka will inevitably spend a little time in the capital city of Sri Lanka as that’s where the airport is located.
 Many people write Colombo off as simply a city for transit, but there is actually quite a lot to explore within its borders.

-While you’re in Colombo, visit the Gangaramaya Temple a well-known Buddhist house of worship right in the city center.
-You’ll also want to visit Colombo’s fort where you’ll find more Dutch influence that remains in Sri Lanka.
+While you’re in Colombo, visit the Gangaramaya Temple, a well-known Buddhist house of worship right in the city centre.
+You’ll also want to visit Colombo’s fort, where you’ll find more Dutch influence that remains in Sri Lanka.
 Although Colombo might not make everyone’s list of places to visit in Sri Lanka, we think that a visit is well warranted.

 Essential Sri Lanka Travel Tips

-- Colombo: The Colombo Court Hotel is a perfect place to relax and enjoy after your trip around Sri Lanka.
+• Colombo: The Colombo Court Hotel is a perfect place to relax and enjoy after your trip to Sri Lanka.
 The beautiful pool and classy designs of the hotel will be the perfect place to wind down.

 To get to Sri Lanka, you’ll need to fly into the main airport in Katunayake to the north of Colombo.
 Flights are generally consistent throughout the year.